 Multi-class applications are permitted.
 Mauritius follows the Nice Classification with regard to goods and services.

-Representation of the trade mark.
+- Representation of the trade mark(s)

-Mauritius is a member of the Paris Convention where each contracting state must grant the same IP protection to nationals of other contracting states, and provides for the right of priority in the case of patents, trade marks and designs.
+Mauritius is a member of the Paris Convention where each contracting state must grant the same Intellectual Property protection to nationals of other contracting states, and provides for the right of priority in the case of patents, trade marks and designs.
 The Paris Convention is an international agreement which helps creators ensure that their intellectual property is protected in other countries.
 It applies to IP in the widest sense as it covers patents, trade marks and industrial designs to name a few.